 His study, conducted with sports medicine specialists in Hamburg and South Africa, compared children in South Africa who go barefoot with others of the same age who wear shoes.
-It emerged that the shoe-wearing kids were more likely to be flat-footed, be able to jump less far from standing, and be less skilled at balancing on a narrow bar than children of the same age who grew up barefoot.
-For this reason Hollander advises parents to let their kids run around barefoot more often because it trains all the small foot muscles and improves coordination.
+It emerged that the shoe-wearing kids were more likely to be flat-footed, could jump shorter distances from a standing position, and were less skilled at balancing on a narrow bar than children of the same age who grew up barefoot.
+Silke Schmitt Oggier, paediatrician and medical director of santé24, also recommends that "children should run around barefoot more often because it trains all the small foot muscles and improves coordination.
 And it can help to avoid malpositioned feet, or even correct them.
 At the same time, it is almost like getting a massage."

-Other studies have shown that going barefoot stimulates the circulation, boosts metabolism and improves the sense of balance, as well as strengthening the muscles, tendons and ligaments.
-In some cases going barefoot can even help allay back problems and varicose veins, and correct misalignments of the foot.
+Other studies have shown that going barefoot not only stimulates the circulation, boosts metabolism, and improves the sense of balance but also strengthens the muscles, tendons and ligaments.
+In some cases, going barefoot can even help allay back problems and varicose veins, and correct misalignments of the foot.

 Not wearing shoes from dawn till dusk, however, is not advisable.
-At first going barefoot is very strenuous for the muscles.
-You also don't have the necessary calluses to protect you from blisters and soreness.
+At first, going barefoot is very strenuous on the muscles.
+You also don't yet have the necessary calluses to protect you from blisters and sores.

 Even so, you can run around barefoot on the lawn at home, or take off your shoes briefly in the woods and walk along the bed of a stream – as long as you take care not to slip.
 If you want to stay on the safe side, try running barefoot on a woodchip trail.

-When you take off your shoes you should look out for sharp objects, pieces of metal, shards and thorns.
-Those allergic to bee or wasp stings should walk with great care, especially around flowers, where the insects like to hang out.
+When you take off your shoes, you should look out for sharp objects, pieces of metal, shards and thorns.
+Those allergic to bee or wasp stings should walk with great care, especially around flowers, where the insects like to gather.